 How do I compost?

 There are also compost programs you can participate in!
 In Pound Ridge, these programs include Community Compost and Curbside Compost, which you can learn more about here.
+These programs offer commercial composting which allows you to compost all of your food scraps which include meat, dairy, and soiled paper towels and napkins.
 TLDR: Community Compost is another great affordable option.
-With this option you’ll drop off your scraps at your convenience at the Pound Ridge Waste Center.
+With this option you’ll drop off your scraps at your convenience at the Pound Ridge Recycling Center.
 Curbside Compost is incredibly convenient and amazing for busy people.
 With this option, you’ll leave your compost bin out (just like your regular trash!) for a weekly pick up.

 What can be composted?